Alignak-monitoring-contrib/alignak-backend-import/README.rst

 Short description
 -------------------

-This package contains an utility tool `alignak_backend_import`that allows to import a Nagios-like flat files monitoring configuration into an Alignak Backend.
+This package contains an utility tool `alignak_backend_import` that allows to import a Nagios-like flat files monitoring configuration into an Alignak Backend.

 Bugs, issues and contributing
 ----------------------------------------

-Please report any issue using the project GitHub repository: <https://github.com/Alignak-monitoring-contrib/alignak-backend-import/issues>`_.
+Please report any issue using the project `GitHub repository<https://github.com/Alignak-monitoring-contrib/alignak-backend-import/issues>`_.

 License
 ----------------------------------------